 Additional Course Information

-This is a once-in-a-lifetime course opportunity that will challenge students intellectually and emotionally.
-Students should be prepared to participate in thrilling hikes through stunning rainforests and along inspiring trails.
-A student in fairly good shape, with a reasonable pair of hiking boots--along with a good attitude and the support of his or her classmates--should be fine.
-However, this course involves a high level of outdoor and group activity.
+This once-in-a-lifetime course opportunity will challenge students intellectually, emotionally and physically.
+Students should be prepared to participate in challenging hikes through stunning rainforests and along inspiring trails.
+A student in better than average physical shape, with a good of hiking boots--along with a good attitude and the support of his or her classmates--should be fine.
+This course involves a high level of outdoor and group activity including days camping without access to hot water, showers, indoor toilets, and most days without air conditioning.
 To help insure a full and rich experience, the students will be asked to commit and adhere to healthy life choices for the duration of the course, specifically with respect to alcohol consumption.
 Students should keep this in mind and consult with the course instructors if they have questions before signing up for this course.

 Located in the Southern hemisphere, this dual island nation of New Zealand is diverse in its environment.
-Here is a land about the size of California, with a remarkably varied environment that includes hundreds of miles of rugged coastline, snow capped mountains, active volcanoes, thermal pools, glaciers, sheep-covered pastures, tranquil lakes, raging rivers, glistening waterfalls, sand duned beaches, fjords and lush rain forests.
-Students will explore the varied natural environment of New Zealand, primarily on the South Island, learning the science behind the physical creation of this dynamic island nation while discussing current environmental challenges.
+Here is a land about the size of California, with a remarkably varied environment that includes hundreds of miles of rugged coastline, snow capped mountains, active volcanoes, thermal pools, glaciers, sheep-covered pastures, tranquil lakes, raging rivers, glistening waterfalls, fjords and lush rain forests.
+Students will explore the varied natural environment of New Zealand, primarily on the South Island, while discussing current environmental challenges.

 Activity Level: Demanding

 Activity levels are rated to fit into one of four categories: easy going, moderate, challenging and demanding.
-This program is rated as demanding, which means you should be be prepared to push yourself and to keep a steady pace on rugged and steep terrain.
-At the end of the day, you will likely feel like you’ve had a real workout.
+This program is rated as demanding, which means you should be prepared to push yourself and to keep a steady pace on rugged and steep terrain.
+You'll find that you are living outside your comfort zone with your program's intense outdoor activity.

 To cancel your participation in a program, complete the Winter Term Withdrawal questionnaire in your application.